 Rice is one of the most cultivated grain in the world!

-The past few years, white has been getting negative publicity and brown rice is supposedly be the better choice.
+The past few years, white rice has been getting negative publicity and brown rice is supposedly be the better choice.
 However, this is not true.
 They both have pros and cons:

 Which rice should you eat?
 Personally, I love the taste of white rice and which one is technically better for you, the debate could go on forever.
 In the meantime, I’m going to enjoy my white rice guilt-free, thanks to coconut oil!

 Coconut oil binds to the digestible starch in the rice.
 Starch is the one that converts to glucose.
-Once starch and oil binds, the digestible starch begins to crystallize, creating another form of resistant starch.
-With cooling of the rice after cooking, it promotes to leading increase in resistant starch compare to normally prepared white rice.
+Once starch and oil bind, the digestible starch begins to crystallize, creating another form of resistant starch.
+With the cooling of the rice after cooking, it promotes to leading increase in resistant starch compare to normally prepared white rice.

 Lower calories and lower carb rice.